-Combine the power of a Raspberry Pi Zero (W) with the flexibility of your Arduino - Supports Serial, SPI, I2C and Logic-level signalingDesigned by BurgessWorld Custom Electronics, Ships from United States of America
+Combine the power of a Raspberry Pi Zero (W) with the flexibility of your Arduino - Supports Serial, SPI, I2C and Logic-level signalingDesigned by BurgessWorld Custom Electronics in United States of America

 NOTE: This shield has been updated to improve communications speed and protection.
 It now uses the NTSX2102GU8H dual-channel level shifter IC capable of 50Mbps.
 The new design allows for the inc...Read More…